tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/操作指南/数据概览_intl_en.md

 The metrics on this page are described as follows:
 1. **Used Yesterday**: app usage yesterday
 ![](https://main.qcloudimg.com/raw/dd17dad647411bcbcacce185a27378af.png)

-- Messages Pushed Yesterday: the number of messages (PV) pushed by all push tasks yesterday (the pushed amount of inter-day tasks is included in that of the actual sent day)
+- Messages Pushed Yesterday: the number of messages (PV) pushed in all tasks yesterday (messages pushed in inter-day tasks are counted into the day they are pushed)
 - Push Tasks Yesterday: the total number of push tasks yesterday
-- Number of Devices Reached Yesterday: the number of unique devices that the push tasks reached to yesterday (the pushed amount of inter-day tasks is included in that of the actual sent day)
+- Devices Reached Yesterday: the number of unique devices (UV) that the pushed messages in all tasks reached yesterday (messages pushed in inter-day tasks are counted into the day they are pushed)
-- Daily Active Users (DAUs) of Yesterday: the number of unique online devices connected to the SDK yesterday (the SDK will connect to the TPNS server when the application is running in the frontend or backend)
+- DAU Yesterday: the number of unique online devices connected to the TPNS server yesterday (the SDK will connect to the TPNS server when the application is running in the frontend or backend)

 2. **Application Status Monitoring**: monitors the application’s available devices, notification bar enablement, and uninstallation.
 ![](https://main.qcloudimg.com/raw/1b138213a593d9892c571b6e2e7deba1.png)